 - Do you exercise?
 Is your body strong and able to carry dozens of pounds of gear?

 It’s easy to get wrapped up in what you should bring with you, not what you’re able to bring with you.
 Take an honest, hard look at yourself, your physical build, and your capabilities, and really do your best to determine if you have the necessary experience.

 - 25L backpacks are better suited for get home bags or three-day bug out bags; they range from 2 lbs up to 35 lbs on average

 - 35L backpacks are good for week-long bug out bags; they range from about 35 lbs to around 50 lbs on average.

 - 45L backpacks are enough for a long-term bug out bag; they range from about 50 lbs to 70 lbs on average.

-- 55L and above is where you get into heavyweight territory.
+- 55L and above is where you get into the heavyweight territory.
 Even if you pack them right, these bags can weigh around 70 lbs up to 110+ lbs.

 At a certain point, once you have essentials in your backpack, the size of the bag and its capacity doesn’t matter.

 If you can barely carry the thing without throwing out your back, it’s a hindrance; not a benefit to your survival.
-Balancing carry weight and utility is the most difficult part about assembling your bug out bag.
+Balancing carry weight and utility is the most difficult part of assembling your bug out bag.

-How Long WIll the Emergency Last?
+How Long Will the Emergency Last?